senarukana/ratgo/README.md

 This wrapper is based on the [levigo](https://github.com/jmhodges/levigo) which is a wrapper for LevelDB.
 Thanks to the author Albert Strasheim.

+If there are any problems, you can contact me all the time: lizhe.ted@gmail.com

 # Warning

 Because RocksDB is still under development, it's interface are not stable and may change during the process.
 So this package may also not **stable**.